 Students are expected to prepare for class by completing all readings PRIOR to each class meeting.
 Thoughtful and constructive class participation is expected, as it will both help you to better understand the material and enhance the learning process for all.
 In addition, students will be expected to read news websites on a daily basis to keep abreast of financial events.

 Required Text: Required Text: Essentials of Corporate Finance with Connect, 9th Edition.
 By: Stephen Ross, Randolph Westerfield and Bradford Jordan.
 Publisher: McGraw-Hill Higher ISBN: 9781259697456, 2017.

 Web Presence: The class web page contains the important information for the course.

 Problems Sets and Practice Problems: A number of Text Chapter Questions and Practice Problems are assigned.
 You are expected to complete these assignments prior to the examinations.
 Although these assignments will not be graded, you may be asked to present these problems in class.
 The extent to which you participate will be reflected in your class participation grade.

 Attendance Requirements: Students are expected (required) to attend every class session and participate in class discussions.

-Class Policies: Cellphone use is prohibited during class.
+1. Electronics: Cellphone use is prohibited during class.
 Laptop use during class is permissible for viewing course readings only.
 Surfing the internet, chatting, or working on other projects is prohibited.
 I reserve the right to alter this policy and ban laptop use entirely if conditions make it necessary.

 Exam dates will be posted on the course website.
 Exams must be taken at the times designed except in the case of illness with a physician's excuse.
 Make-up exams and quizzes will only be allowed for serious medical or personal problems.